 Walmart: Call Walmart Customer Service at 800-925-6278.

-Once you’ve filed a police report and contacted the gift card issuer, report the scam to the Federal Trade Commission, even if you didn’t send the gift cards to the scammer.
-This will help law enforcement catch future scammers.
+Once you’ve filed a police report and contacted the gift card issuer, report the scam to the Federal Trade Commission, even if you didn’t lose money or provide sensitive information.

 Learn and Follow the Three Golden Rules